aelvyr/ORPose/README.md

 - Wholebody pose and hand pose estimators from mmpose repo

 Please put these models in the corresponding checkpoints folder in the corresponding folders (see helpers/predictors.py for correct paths)
-You can also copy the configs folder from mmpose and add folders for the sapiens and other added models in the corresponding paths.
+You can also find the links to the model downloads in the configs folder from mmpose that is provided here.
+For the sapiens and additional models added in the configs file here, the models have to be downloaded on the official pages.
 (See again helpers/predictors.py)

 ## File Descrptions